i502Club/OS_Square/readme.md

 * All the contributors to [DNN](https://github.com/dnnsoftware/Dnn.Platform) & [OpenStore]( https://github.com/openstore-ecommerce/OpenStore)

 ## Contribute
+ Don't bogart the code(i502 forced pun).
 Contributions are awesome.
 You can create an issue or submit a pull request to help make the plugin work better.